EricEisaman/esp8266/README.md

 # ESP8266
 A collection of Arduino Skectches for ESP8266 to get you going with the best starter board in IoT.

 **Note:** You can develop prototypes or build production devices with either board.
 The ESP8266-01 production boards have a lower average price and smaller form factor.
-ESP8266 development boards have a simpler flashing method which can be done solely with a micro-usb cable.
+ESP8266 NodeMCU development boards have a simpler flashing method which can be done solely with a micro-usb cable.
 Variants of these models may have different voltage tolerances, baud rates, wifi bandwidths, wifi power, and onboard memory.

 ## [Tutorial to Get You Started with an ESP8266 NodeMCU Development Board](http://www.instructables.com/id/Quick-Start-to-Nodemcu-ESP8266-on-Arduino-IDE/)